 - Modifying instructions to external dissertation examiners that alert them to UBC’s support of non-traditional dissertations, providing the work continues to demonstrate the necessary rigour of a doctoral degree.

 - Expanding the eligibility of non-academic experts and knowledge-keepers to serve on graduate student supervisory committees to enhance the relevance and scope of their work

 - Developing a new transdisciplinary research methodology course open to any student

 - Offering a microcredential in “Design for Transformation” geared for graduate students who want to build competency in systems and design thinking and to bring this perspective into their scholarly projects

 Public Scholars Initiative

 To meet these needs, G+PS undertook a systematic tracking project in 2016 to determine the career paths of all 3805 UBC PhD students graduating between 2005 and 2013.
 Using a combination of survey and internet searches, information was obtained for 91% of these graduates.
+The analysis will be updated in the 2023-24 timeframe.
 This approach, and the ability to link the outcomes to student data, allowed a more comprehensive and richer analysis of student outcomes than most studies of this kind.
 The data have been distributed to all programs, and summaries posted for all prospective students.

 Graduate students and alumni are increasingly expanding the scope and arenas in which they work, and are seeking to develop a broad set of competencies to complement their academic preparation and advance their careers.
 We are thus exploring the development of non-degree credentials for both current graduate students and scholarly professionals as advanced learning opportunities in subjects such as data science, design thinking, working with complex systems, knowledge mobilization, management, policy development, and public scholarship.